-2017 was one of the most successful years in the history of the Jerusalem Ballet.
-The company participated in the Ekaterina Maximova International Ballet Festival, held in Chelyabinsk (Russia) and staged the performance "Othello" for choreography by Marina Kessler from Estonia as well as three original scor by Israeli choreographers.
-That same year, Kessler was invited to create a new original work for the band - "Taming of the Shrew" - a contemporary ballet version of Shakespeare's comedy, to the music of Nino Rota, who composed the music for films by film legends Federico Fellini and Lucino Visconti.
-The critics went out of their way and even called on the Ministry of Culture to give the company stronger support.
+2017 was one of the most successful years in the history of the Jerusalem Ballet as it saw the company’s participation in the Ekaterina Maximova International Ballet Festival, held in Chelyabinsk (Russia), where the company performed Kessler’s “Othello” as well as three original works by Israeli choreographers.
+That same year, Kessler was invited to create a new work for the company, “The Taming of the Shrew,” a contemporary balletic version of Shakespeare’s comedy, to the music of Nino Rota, who has composed musical scores for the films of legendary directors Federico Fellini and Lucino Visconti.
+After the critics raved about the ballet, the Ministry of Culture offered the company stronger support.

-On September 4, 2017, a gala evening was held in memory of the prima ballerina Nina Timofeeva, one of the great dancer of the 20th century and the founder of the Jerusalem Ballet School.
-In an unprecedented event, initiated and led by Jerusalem Ballet Director General Marina Ne'eman and under the artistic direction of Nadya Timofeeva, some of the greatest ballet stars of our time came to dance in Jerusalem.
-The event was held with the support of the Jerusalem Development Authority (Harli).
+On September 4, 2017, a gala was held in memory of prima ballerina Nina Timofeeva, one of the great dancers of the twentieth century and the founder of the Jerusalem Ballet School.
+In an unprecedented event, initiated and led by the company’s director general, Marina Neeman, and organized under the artistic direction of Nadya Timofeeva, some of the greatest ballet stars of our time were invited to participate in the performance in Jerusalem.
+The event was received support from the Jerusalem Development Authority (Harli).

-On the tenth anniversary of the Jerusalem Ballet and as part of an agenda that seeks to encourage new work in the field of ballet, dancer and choreographer Egor Menshikov was invited to create "Fiddler on the Roof" - the first neoclassical interpretation of Shalom Aleichem's "Tevye the Dairyman".
-The show received a warm embrace from audiences all over the country and many positive reviews, and in 2020, due to the corona plague, the show was uploaded online as part of the International Dance Festival in Chile.
+On the tenth anniversary of the Jerusalem Ballet and as part of an agenda that seeks to encourage new ballets, dancer and choreographer Egor Menshikov was invited to create the first neoclassical interpretation of “Fiddler on the Roof,” a musical based on Shalom Aleichem's “Tevye the Milkman.”
+The show was warmly received by audiences all over the country and got many positive reviews.
+During the COVID-19 pandemic of 2020, the show was uploaded online as part of the International Dance Festival in Chile.

-In the last two years, the Jerusalem Ballet has staged two new full-length performances, created by Nadya Timofeeva.
-These unique performances aroused much interest in the written and digital press.
-One of them "Memento" - describes the last dance in Auschwitz by Francesca Mann, a Jewish ballerina from Poland.
-For the first time, a show about the Holocaust and the tragic life of a Jewish ballerina during World War II was staged in the field of dance in general and in the contemporary ballet genre in Israel.
+In the last two years, the Jerusalem Ballet has added two new full-length ballets to its repertoire, both choreographed by Nadya Timofeeva.
+These unique works have aroused much interest in both print and digital media.
+One of them, “Memento,” focuses on the final dance performed by Francesca Mann, a Jewish ballerina from Poland, in Auschwitz.
+This was the first contemporary ballet of its kind, about the Holocaust and the tragic life of a Jewish ballerina during World War II, ever staged in Israel or in the dance world more broadly.

-During the Corona pandemic, amidst two lockdowns, the Jerusalem Ballet managed to put on a premiere performance “Amor” -albeit without an audience, due to crowd constraints, but in the presence of dance critics.
-This is a new ballet in the comedy genre, based on a play by Lope de Vega.
-The show marked another impressive success for Nadya Timofeeva and the entire company.
+Even amidst the two lockdowns during the 2020 COVID-19 pandemic, the Jerusalem Ballet managed to premiere a work – “Amor” – albeit without a general audience, but in the presence of dance critics.
+This new comedic ballet based on a play by Lope de Vega marked another impressive success for Nadya Timofeeva and the entire company.

-Since the company’s founding and throughout its years, the Jerusalem Ballet has remained faithful to the classical roots of ballet art, while at the same time being able to incorporate neoclassical works and contemporary original works into it’s repertoire, as part of its vision to expand the dance discourse in Israel and enrich the ballet repertoire.
+Since its founding, the Jerusalem Ballet has remained faithful to the classical roots of ballet, despite incorporating neoclassical and original contemporary works into its repertoire as part of its vision to expand the discourse of dance in Israel and enrich the ballet repertoire.